Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 San Diego State Stats and Trends

-- San Diego State is 5-5 against the spread and 9-1 overall in games when it scores more than 18.3 points.
+- San Diego State is 5-5 against the spread and 9-1 overall in games when it records more than 18.3 points.

-- San Diego State is 2-3 against the spread and 4-1 overall when the team piles up more than 361.6 yards.
+- San Diego State is 2-3 against the spread and 4-1 overall when the team churns out over 361.6 yards.

 - The Aztecs have turned the ball over 12 times, 11 fewer times than the Broncos have forced turnovers (23).